-Artistic and literary works such as photographs, paintings, sculptures, music, books and movies, obtains protection when the work is created.
+Artistic and literary works such as photographs, paintings, sculptures, music, books and films, receive protection when the work is created.
 This means that these authors do NOT have to apply for copyright or register the work.
 According to copyright, Arts and Crafts belong to under the definition Design.
 Therefore, it is important that you as an artisan protect your work.
 It is crucial to be able to document your right and stand firm against copies.
 You should protect your design if:

 - You want to sell your products.